50 migrants die after trailer abandoned in San Antonio heat - NewsBreak

 50 migrants die after trailer abandoned in San Antonio heat

-The driver of the truck and two other people were arrested, U.S. Rep. Henry Cuellar of Texas told The Associated Press.

-He said the truck had passed through a Border Patrol checkpoint northeast of Laredo, Texas, on Interstate 35.
-He didn’t know if migrants were inside the truck when it cleared the checkpoint.
+SAN ANTONIO — (AP) — Fifty people died after being abandoned in a tractor-trailer without air conditioning in the sweltering Texas heat, one of the worst tragedies to claim the lives of migrants smuggled across the border from Mexico.
+More than a dozen people — their bodies hot to the touch — were taken to hospitals, including four children.

-The bodies were discovered Monday afternoon on the outskirts of San Antonio when a city worker heard a cry for help from the truck parked on a lonely back road and found the gruesome scene inside, Police Chief William McManus said.
+A city worker heard a cry for help from the truck parked on a lonely San Antonio back road late Monday afternoon and discovered the gruesome scene inside the trailer, Police Chief William McManus said.
 Hours later, body bags lay spread on the ground.

-More than a dozen people — their bodies hot to the touch — were taken to hospitals, including four children.

 “Exploiting vulnerable individuals for profit is shameful, as is political grandstanding around tragedy, and my administration will continue to do everything possible to stop human smugglers and traffickers from taking advantage of people who are seeking to enter the United States between ports of entry,” Biden said in a statement.